RvN-R/milestone-3-missingpiece/TESTING.md

 * Each card should have the name of the company, the inventory entry detailing the category, brand name, product name and quantity of that product they have in stock.
 * Below the inventory entry informatiom you should see a collaposible with "Click for COMPANY NAME Contact Detials, <b>CLICK the collapsible</b>.
 * Once clicked the collapsible should expand, to unvale said companies contact details, so you can call them to discuss renting said equipment featured on that particular inventory entry.
-* Scroll up to the top of the page and <b>CLICK "Reset"</b>
+* Scroll up to the top of the page and <b>CLICK "Reset"</b>, this should reset the search and transport you back to blank "Search Inventory" page.
-* Perform the following manual check <b>TYPE "Nexo" in Text Input > CLICK "Search" Button</b>.
+* Perform the following manual check TYPE "Nexo" in Text Input > CLICK "Search" Button.
 * The page will refresh and a message will appear just below the search form you should see "No Results Found".

 ### Forcing from Visitors Side to Memebers Side
 As discussed in the introduction to the README.md, the website in effect has two sides to it.
 The "Vistor Side" and "Members Side".
 Visitor side will have limited features, and links to all of these features will appear in either the navigation bar or the remote view navigation.
 These features are as follows:

 * Home
 * Search Inventory
 * Register
-* Log In
-Memeber side will have a number of additional features, and they won't appear in either the navigation bar or the remote view navigation unless a user has registered an account or logged in.
+* Log In Memeber side will have a number of additional features, and they won't appear in either the navigation bar or the remote view navigation unless a user has registered an account or logged in.
 These features are as follows:
     * Home
     * Profile
     * Log Out
     * Search Inventory
     * Add To Inventory
-* My Inventory
-The following test will confirm that a user on the Visitor side of the website won't be able to access features reserved for the Members side.
+* My Inventory The following test will confirm that a user on the Visitor side of the website won't be able to access features reserved for the Members side.
-* Load the Website.
+Load the Website.
 * Right click and select inspection.
 * If you are logged to the account you set up in previous testing steps please log out.
 To do this scroll up to the top of the screen, find "Log In" in the navigation bar or remote navigation bar depending on the screen size you are viewing the site from.
-* Perform the following manual check <b>CLICK "Log Out"</b>.
+* Perform the following manual check CLICK "Log Out".
 You should now be vieiwng the site from the "Vistor Side" perspective.
 * Copy and Paste the following URL into your browser
     * https://missing-piece-rvn.herokuapp.com/profile/jacksoundsystem
 * You should be redirected to the "Log In" page and you should see a flash message at the top of the page saying "You must be logged in to perform that action".
 * Copy and Paste the following URL into your browser
     * https://missing-piece-rvn.herokuapp.com/add_inventory
 * You should be redirected to the "Log In" page and you should see a flash message at the top of the page saying "You must be logged in to perform that action".
 * Copy and Paste the following URL into your browser
     * https://missing-piece-rvn.herokuapp.com/my_inventory
 * You should be redirected to the "Log In" page and you should see a flash message at the top of the page saying "You must be logged in to perform that action".

 ### Forcing Profiles
 The site has preventative measures in place to prevent someone from registering an account or logging into there account and forcing onto another accounts "Profile", "Edit Inventory" or "Edit Company Address" features.
 For this test I have created another profile called "Robert Pro Audio" by following the "Register" steps mentioned prevously in this testing document.
 I've also added inventory entries to "Robert Pro Audios" profile using the "Add Inventory" steps mentioned prevously in this testing document.

 * Load the Website.
 * Right click and select inspection.
 * Follow the Log In steps to log into JackSoundSystem profile.
-* Copy and Paste the following URL into your browser.
+Copy and Paste the following URL into your browser.
 This is the URL for Robert Pro Audios "Profile" page.
     * https://missing-piece-rvn.herokuapp.com/profile/robert123%21
 * You should be redirected to JackSoundSystems "Profile" page and unable to access Robert Pro Audios "Profile" page.
 * Copy and Paste the following URL into your browser.
 This URL is the one that would be generated when a user logged into Robert Pro Audio's profile wants to edit the company information stored.
     * https://missing-piece-rvn.herokuapp.com/edit_company_address/6102b14d1ab8c6df31cbf147
 * You should be redirected to JackSoundSystems "Profile" page and a flash message will appear at the top of the screen saying "You are not authorised to perfom this action".
 * This next step you will need to make sure that JackSoundSystem profile has an inventory entry allocated to the profile.
-To confirm this scroll up to the navigation bar and <b>CLICK "My Inventory"</b>.
+To confirm this scroll up to the navigation bar and CLICK "My Inventory".
 If there is an inventory entry it will appear in the "My Inventory" page.
 If there isn't then follow the "Add Inventory" testing steps mentioned previously in this document, before carrying on with the steps below.
 * Copy and Paste the following URL into your browser.
 This URL is the one that would be generated when a user logged into Robert Pro Audio's profile wants to edit an inventory entry stored on the profile.
     * https://missing-piece-rvn.herokuapp.com/edit_inventory/6102b39ebaa914bfec28e9a2
 * You should be redirected to JackSoundSystems "My Inventory" page and a flash message will appear at the top of the screen saying "You are not authorised to perfom this action".

 ### Footer
 * Hover over each social media icons and confirm colour of hover select function is working as designed.
 Colour should be Middle Yellow and a Yellow back glow should appear behind the icon once mouse hovers over the icon.
 * Perform the following manual check: HOME > SCROLL to FOOTER > CLICK ICON.
 When you click the icon a new tab should open with the club's relevant social media account.
 Repeat this check with all three icons.
 * Reduce screen size to verify that the icon's size is responsive.
 * Also confirm the footer itself is responsive by decreasing and increasing screen sizes.